Diallo75012/small_local_business_agentic_automation_help_owner_greenbite_burger/notes.md

 ```

 # Next
-- [] create a module with unction that handles the alibaba bert nlp model similarity checker
+- [] create a module with function that handles the `Alibaba Bert nlp` model similarity checker
 - [] create a script that saves the menu to database and saved the database content to cache
 - [] create the first agent that checks the messages if orders or not and send to other agents:
   - [] agent that treat orders and creates structured output of the order